hyperledger/fabric/docs/source/write_first_app.rst

   in different ways.
 For example, we can read data holistically or on a more granular level.

-  **3. Developing the application to be able to query and update fabric records.**
+  **3. Developing the application to be able to query and update Fabric records.**
   We provide two sample applications -- one for querying the ledger and another for updating it.
-Our app will use the SDK APIs to interact with the network and ultimately call these functions.
+Our apps will use the SDK APIs to interact with the network and ultimately call these functions.

 After completing this tutorial, you should have a basic understanding of how